VarynInc/site-monitor/README.md

 `configuration-template.json` to `configuration.json` and set it up for your requirements.

 You should have a database connection.
 It's not required, but saving samples to a persistent storage is pretty much a requirement for this app.
+If you use a database, it must exist.
+The app will create the tables if it needs to, but it will not create a database.

 Edit `source/configuration.json` with your database connection information and your site definitions.

 Set `websiteport` to the port you want to run the web server on (default is 3399).
 This is for in-bound connections to view the stats and operation of the site monitor (the site monitor will handle out-bound requests on ports 80 or 443 according to your configuration.)